-An equally common mistake in retouching is associated with uneven distribution of efforts.
-Those who have been involved in photo editing for a long time have a certain idea of what elements should be paid attention to, and the whole process does not take much time.
+An equally common mistake in retouching is associated with the uneven distribution of efforts.
+Those involved in photo editing for a long time have a specific idea of what elements should be paid attention to, and the whole process does not take much time.

-Many novice re-touchers are fond of one area, quickly get tired, and a blurry look stops noticing differences.
-However, if you retouch one part very carefully and then do not pay attention to the rest, it can be noticeable in the big shot.
+Many novice retouchers are fond of one area, quickly get tired, and a blurry look stops noticing differences.
+However, if you retouch one part very carefully and do not pay attention to the rest, it can be noticeable in the big shot.
 Therefore, it is undesirable, for example, to smooth the skin too much and leave a natural texture to the hands.
-Ideally, everything should have texture.
+Ideally, everything should have consistency.

 13. Trying to Save A Bad Shot

-Avoid these popular mistakes, practice your craft, and remember to learn new tricks and techniques.
+Avoid these popular photo editing mistakes, practice your craft, and remember to learn new tricks and techniques.